Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Configuration/ConfigurationExtensions.md

 ### IsConfigurationKey(ConfigurationChangedEventArgs eventArgs, string expectedKey)

-Determines whether the specified [ConfigurationChangedEventArgs](#) represents the expected key.A key is also expected if the key is`null` or whitespace because it represents a full scope update in the [IConfigurationService](#).
+Determines whether the specified [ConfigurationChangedEventArgs](#) represents the expected key.
+A key is also expected if the key is`null` or whitespace because it represents a full scope update in the [IConfigurationService](#).

 #### Parameters